nestjs/docs.nestjs.com/content/techniques/caching.md

 }
 ```

-> info **Hint** The `@CacheKey()` decorator is imported from `@nestjs/common` package.
+> info **Hint** The `@CacheKey()` and `@CacheTTL()` decorators are imported from `@nestjs/common` package.

 However, the additional `@CacheKey()` decorator is required in order to specify a key used to subsequently store and retrieve cached data.
+Furthermore, the `@CacheTTL()` decorator allows setting a cache expiration time (TTL) that overrides the global cache interceptor default, allowing users to override cache durations on a per method basis.
 Also, please note that you **shouldn't cache everything**.
 Actions which perform some business operations rather than simply querying the data should never be cached.

 #### Customize caching

-All cached data has its own expiration time (TTL).
+All cached data has its own expiration time (TTL) that may be overriden with the `@CacheTTL()` decorator.
 To customize default values, pass the options object to the `register()` method.

 ```typescript
 CacheModule.register({